 09/2008-08/2010 Senior Fellow, National Institute of Rural Development, Hyderabad (Govt. of India)

 07/2006-08/2008 Professor and Dean, School of Rural Development, TISS Tuljapur Campus

-Prof. Pushpendra worked with the ActionAid International at its offices in Patna, Brussels and Colombo in various capacities (2000-2006).He has also worked as a researcher with the Planning Division, UNICEF, New Delhi; Institute for Human Development (IHD), New Delhi; Lal Bahadur Shastri National Academy of Administration (LBSNAA), Mussoorie; Swiss Red Cross Consultant Team, Bihar; and Asian Development Research Institute (ADRI), Patna.
-He has also taught as a visiting faculty at the Central University of Bihar, Patna (2010) and National Institute of Design, Ahmadabad (2009).
+Prof. Pushpendra worked with the ActionAid International at its offices in Patna, Brussels and Colombo in various capacities (2000-2006).He also worked as a researcher with the Planning Division, UNICEF, New Delhi; Institute for Human Development (IHD), New Delhi; Lal Bahadur Shastri National Academy of Administration (LBSNAA), Mussoorie; Swiss Red Cross Consultant Team, Bihar; and Asian Development Research Institute (ADRI), Patna.
+He taught as a visiting faculty at the Central University of Bihar, Patna (2010) and National Institute of Design, Ahmadabad (2009).

 He is a life member of the Indian Sociological Society and Indian Society of Labour Economics.

 Prof. Pushpendra has served in various academic bodies.
 A select list is given below:

 1. Board of Studies, School of Rural Management, IIHMR University, Jaipur (current).

 2. Member of the Board of Studies of the Department of Sociology and Social Work, Patna University(since 2018).

 3. Member of the University Advisory Committee of the Chancellor of the universities of Bihar (2016-17).

 4. Member of the Board of Studies, School of Social Sciences, Central University of Gujarat, Gandhi Nagar (2014-17).